srid/neuron/guide/metadata.md

 ## Pinning

 Zettels can be pinned in the z-index so that they appear at the top.
-To pin a zettel, add the "pinned" tag (see [[535407ad]]) to it.
+To pin a zettel, add the "pinned" tag (see [[tags]]) to it.

 ```markdown
 ---